Chinese Dragon or Loong — Meaning, Mythology, Types, History, and Art

 Jade Dragon of Hongshan Culture — National Museum of China

-Astrologically, Azure Dragon or Qinglong is one of the Four Symbols in ancient Chinese Astrology.
-Click to read more about Four Symbols and Twenty Eight Lunar Mansions of Chinese Astrology.
+They are significant in composing traditional calendars and guiding agricultural activities in ancient history.
+Click to read more about Four Symbols and Twenty-Eight Lunar Mansions of Chinese Astrology.

 Dragon Zhu Long

 Dragon Zhu Long, the deity of Mount Zhong, boasts a serpent like red body spanning several thousand miles, complete with a human head.

 With the opening of his eyes, daylight bathes the world; as they close, darkness descends upon the earth.